Machine language and debugging

 The

-flag often combines/reduces these steps.The memory stack architecture for a function has a base pointer (
+-Ogflag often combines/reduces these steps.The memory stack architecture for a function has a base pointer (

-).Base pointer: the bottom of the stack (higher memory address)
+$rbp) and a stack pointer ($rsp).Base pointer: the bottom of the stack (higher memory address)

 Stack pointer: the top of the stack (lower memory address)